SebastianMestre/sdf-dsl/compiler/ARCHITECTURE.md

 scientists, such as function application and let-bindings.
 This language is meant for internal usage only.

-The third language, called `Tac` (short for 'Three Address Code') is an SSA form language, suitable for translating into our target languages.
+The third language, called `Ssa` is an SSA form language, suitable for translating into our target languages.

 ## Passes